-As we saw in As G.K.
-Chesterton would note a century or so later, the “Hampden Affair” revealed the profound differences between traditional religion (Orthodoxy, 1908) and the invention of a new religion under the name of Christianity (Saint Francis of Assisi, 1923)., the adherents of the “democratic religion” of socialism — which also encompassed what became known as modernism and the New Age — became adamantine opponents of John Henry Newman and the Oxford Movement when it became obvious that the tenets of the New Christianity could in no way be reconciled with orthodox beliefs.
+As we saw in the previous posting on this subject, the adherents of the “democratic religion” of socialism — which also encompassed what became known as modernism and the New Age — became adamantine opponents of John Henry Newman and the Oxford Movement when it became obvious that the tenets of the New Christianity could in no way be reconciled with orthodox beliefs.
+As G.K.
+Chesterton would note a century or so later, the “Hampden Affair” revealed the profound differences between traditional religion (Orthodoxy, 1908) and the invention of a new religion under the name of Christianity (Saint Francis of Assisi, 1923).

 |Chesterton: C of E as long as he could.|

 The Hampden Affair also led to development of the specific strategy that would bring the Oxford Movement to an effective end as a force for traditional Christianity and the restoration of a social order based on the natural law.
 Newman had to be eliminated, and the Broad Church (New Christian/socialist) faction knew exactly how to do it: accuse Newman of being a secret papist.
 As R.W.
 Church explained the situation that led to the downfall of Newman and the Movement,

 The formation of a strong Romanizing section in the Tractarian party was pro tanto a verification of the fundamental charge against the party, a charge which on paper they had met successfully, but which acquired double force when this paper defence was traversed by facts.
 But the divergence became clear only gradually, and the hope that after all it was only temporary and would ultimately disappear was long kept up by the tenacity with which Mr. Newman still recognised the gifts and claims of the English Church.
 (Church, The Oxford Movement, op. cit., 182 [edited].)